PooyaRaki/node-osrm/README.md

 This is an Object-Oriented node-osrm api client!

+* Note that as installing OSRM is a bit tricky I have not included the osrm as a dependency but it is apparent that you need to install the latest version of OSRM manually.

 It is a piece of cake to run this client just make sure that you have already modified the config file with your own values:

     _config.core = {